natalieagus/50005/docs/Labs/03-Lab3-toctou.md

 The command `chmod u+s filename` sets the `SUID` bit of that `filename`.

+{:.new-title}
+> About `sudo`
+>
-`sudo` is <span class="orange-bold">not</span> a built-in shell command.
+> `sudo` is <span class="orange-bold">not</span> a built-in shell command.
 It is an external command provided by a package that is installed on most Unix and Linux-based systems.
 Built-in commands are part of the shell itself, like `cd` (change directory), `echo`, or `exit`, and they are executed directly by the shell without the need for calling an external program.
 You will be tasked to implement both built-in command and external command in **Programming Assignment 1**.
-{:.new}

 Running a command with `sudo` has no direct relationship with switching the CPU to Kernel/Machine mode.
 {:.warning}